groz/fotm/README.md

 TODO

 Feature requests from the users:
+- Search fotm comps per spec
 - More teams than top 20
-- Search fotm comps per spec
+- Click on the player to open armory

 Frontend:
 - Create admin push mechanism